Joshua Ruthizer is a partner at Wolf Popper LLP, where he advises and represents clients in securities and complex commercial litigations.

 Josh is a graduate of Lafayette College (B.A.
 History, B.A.
 Philosophy, 2000) and Columbia Law School (J.D., 2003).
 Prior to joining Wolf Popper, Josh spent six years practicing commercial, securities, and intellectual property litigation at Proskauer Rose LLP.
 Josh also participated in a six month public interest externship with the Corporation Counsel of the City of New York, first chairing more than fifteen jury trials in New York Supreme Court, Bronx County.
 Josh is a member of The New York City Bar Association's Judiciary Committee, is a past member of the Federal Courts Committee, and chaired the Federal Courts Committee’s Supreme Court Subcommittee for three years.

 Josh was awarded the Legal Aid Society's Award for Outstanding Pro Bono service in 2005 and was an Empire State Counsel honoree in 2008.
-Josh has been listed as a Rising Star in Securities Litigation by Super Lawyers (New York--Metro Edition) from 2014 through 2018.
+Josh was named as a Super Lawyer (New York Metro Edition) in the practice area of Securities Litigation in 2019, 2020, and 2021.
+Josh was listed as a Rising Star in Securities Litigation by Super Lawyers from 2014 through 2018.

 Josh also lectures concerning securities fraud and fiduciary duty issues at investor and pension plan forums.
 Some of his recent presentations and panel discussions include:

 Securities Litigation Q&A, Florida Public Pension Trustees Association Trustee School, February 4, 2019;

 Ten Years After the Financial Crisis: Where Are We Now?
 Texas Association of Public Employee Retirement Systems’ 2018 Summer Educational Forum, August 13, 2018;